 Final Pay at Normal Pension Age (NPA) (2008 Scheme definition – normally age 65) for members protected by the underpin who remain active members beyond this date.

+Final pay for the year ending 5 April for any members with final salary benefits who exceed or are close to exceeding the annual allowance, when the administering authority requests it.

 The employer must calculate final pay in accordance with the Scheme regulations.
 The regulations state that:

 the final pay period is the year ending with the last day of membership; however, one of the two immediately preceding years can be used if higher.

-if a member is subject to a reduction or restriction in pay in the 10-year period before leaving the Scheme, they can choose to have their final pay calculated as the best consecutive three years’ pay in the last 13 years.
+if a member is subject to a reduction or restriction in pay in the 10-year period before leaving the Scheme, they can choose to have their final pay calculated as the average of the best consecutive three years’ pay in the last 13 years.

 The reduction or restriction of pay in the second bullet point above can be for a variety of reasons.
 These include but are not limited to, where the member chooses to be employed with the same employer at a lower grade (or with less responsibility) or as result of a job evaluation exercise.